 Luxury bathrooms are trending.
-As we talked about in our “Modern Bathroom Design” post, bathrooms are becoming more luxurious, and people are starting to see the humble bathroom as an oasis of calm and even a place to hang out.
+Bathrooms are becoming more luxurious, and people see the humble bathroom as an oasis of calm and even a place to hang out.

 Luxury bathrooms reimagine what a bathroom can be.
 Many luxury bathrooms have views and large windows instead of frosted glass.

-Luxury bathrooms remodel designs focus on details.
-As we’re about to get into, a luxury bathroom is the sum total of a lot of little details and features, from materials and hardware to the use of space and light.
+Luxury bathroom remodel designs focus on details.
+As we’re about to get into, a luxury bathroom is the total of many little details and features, from materials and hardware to the use of space and light.

 You don’t use a luxury bathroom; you experience it.